StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 ## Overview

 The StackState Splunk integration synchronizes events, metrics and topology data from Splunk to StackState.
-The integration uses the StackState API-Integration Agent and (optionally) StackState Agent V2:
+The integration uses the StackState API-Integration Agent and StackState Agent V2:

 * The [API-Integration Agent](/stackpacks/integrations/api-integration.md) is used to collect Splunk events and metrics data.
 It can also be used to collect topology data when the Splunk topology V1 integration is configured.
 * [StackState Agent V2](/stackpacks/integrations/agent.md) is used to collect health data.
 It can also be used to collect topology data when the Splunk topology V2 integration is configured.